simonw/sqlite-transform/README.md

     $ pip install sqlite-transform

-## How to use

-    $ sqlite-transform parsedatetime my.db mytable column1 column2

-There are only one subcommand at the moment: `parsedatetime`.
+## parsedate and parsedatetime

-These will run all values in the specified column through `dateutils.parser.parse()` and replace them with the result, formatted as an ISO timestamp.
+These subcommands will run all values in the specified column through `dateutils.parser.parse()` and replace them with the result, formatted as an ISO timestamp or ISO date.

+For example, if the `opened` contains `10/10/2019 08:10:00 PM`, running the following command:

+    $ sqlite-transform parsedatetime my.db mytable opened

+Will result in that value being replaced by `2019-10-10T20:10:00`.

+Using the `parsedate` subcommand here would result in `2019-10-10` instead.